absa-subatomic-legacy/subatomic-documentation/docs/quantum-mechanic/command-reference.md

 ---
 #### `sub project request jenkins job`
 This requests a build folder for a specific project be created.
 This can either be useful if the build folder is deleted, or a user wants to create builds for a project without creating the OpenShift environments.
-The usecase for the latter being when a Project only contains libraries and no deployable applications.
+The use case for the latter being when a Project only contains libraries and no deployable applications.
 This performs the following operations:

 1. Create the build folder for the Project.
 The build folder uses the Project's name to name the build folder.
 2. Create the environment name credentials within the build folder/job domain.
 These credentials store the OpenShift namespaces for each environment in your pipeline.
-E.g. "DEV_PROJECT" - Dev Openshift Project, "TZA_UAT_PROJECT" - UAT OpenShift project for the TZA deployment pipeline.
+E.g. "DEV_PROJECT" - Dev OpenShift Project, "TZA_UAT_PROJECT" - UAT OpenShift project for the TZA deployment pipeline.
 3. Create the Bitbucket authorization credential.
 This is used by Jenkins to clone sources from the configured Bitbucket instance.

+---
+#### `sub remove team member`
+This command is used to remove a member from a Team.
+When removing a member from a team, the following actions are performed:

+1. Remove the Subatomic association between the user and the Team.
+2. Remove the user's permissions from all OpenShift namespaces associated to the Team.
+3. Remove the user's permissions from the Bitbucket project's associated to the Team.
+4. Kick the user from the Team's Slack channel.

 ---
 #### `sub request application prod`